The cult of Elvis is alive and well in the Deep South

 Robyn at Graceland

-In the morning, I skipped across the road to Elvis Mecca.
-People talk about standing inside his treasured home as if it were a religious experience – and though that might sound far-fetched, to some extent, it is.
+People talk about standing inside Elvis’s home as if it were a religious experience – and though that might sound far-fetched, to some extent, it is.
 Despite reports of its larger-than-life gaudiness, it still feels every inch the family home – smaller and more muted in its décor than I’d imagined, littered with personal details, a sanctuary rather than a theme park.
 Like the man himself, it seems Graceland’s legend has grown bigger than its bricks and mortar, but it remains a perfect tribute to the King – no lipstick required.

 Essentials